 Fresh herbs enrich every dish – especially when they are freshly picked.
-Why not use your time at home during the coronavirus crisis to grow your very own kitchen herb garden?
+Why not have your own kitchen herb garden?
 We’ll show you which herbs are best suited for this.

 A kitchen herb garden is a small paradise for the senses: fresh green color, wonderful smell and incomparable taste.
 Not only us humans are attracted to herbs, but wild bees and bumblebees also find their flowers to be irresistible.